 - 4.6 We put a knight on a random position on a chess board.
-What is the expected value of the possible moves from that position? - HW 4.7 (2 points) Andrew and Bob are playing a game.
-There are 5 red and 5 green balls in an urn.
+What is the expected value of the possible moves from that position? - 4.7 In a casino, we play the following game: we bet a number from one to six, then a die is thrown three times.
+If our number appeared at least once then we get a peso for each appearance of our number, but we have to pay one peso if our number did not appear at all.
+Is the game fair? - HW 4.8 (2 points) Andrew and Bob are playing a game.
+There are 6 red and 6 green balls in an urn.
 They draw 2 balls from the urn.
-If they're both the same color, Andrew pays Bob 100 forint.
+If they're both the same color, Andrew pays Bob 1000 forints.
 If they're different colors, Bob pays Andrew x forint.
-How much should x be to make the game fair? - 4.8 (St. Petersburg paradox) We toss a coin until it lands on heads.
-If the n^{th} toss is heads, the player wins 2^n forint.
+How much should x be to make the game fair? - 4.9 (St. Petersburg paradox) We toss a coin until it lands on heads.
+If the $n^{th}$ toss is heads, the player wins $2^n$ forint.
 Show that the expected value of the reward is infinite. - (a) Is it worth paying 1 million Ft to play the game?